SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 The [Smart Template Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/SmartTemplateAnalyzer.js) analyzes a Smart Template app and its underlying template components to collect dependency information.
 It searches for a `manifest.json` in the same folder.
 If it is found and if it is a valid JSON, an "sap.ui.generic.app" section is searched and evaluated in the following way

 - for each page configuration, the configured component is added as a dependency to the template app module
-- If the page configuration contains a templateName, a dependency to that template view is added to the app
+- if the page configuration contains a templateName, a dependency to that template view is added to the app
-- Otherwise, the class definition of the component is analyzed to find a default template view name If found, a dependency to that view is added to the app module
+- otherwise, the class definition of the component is analyzed to find a default template view name. if found, a dependency to that view is added to the app module

 The template component is analyzed in the following way: